 Our quarterly revenue for professional services may also fluctuate depending on the timing of our accounts requests for additional services and the related implementation cycles.

-Increases in organic revenues over the ten quarters presented were offset by negative foreign currency impacts due to a stronger U.S. Dollar relative to our other functional currencies.
+Organic revenue increased over the eight quarters presented were partly offset by negative foreign currency impacts due to a stronger U.S. Dollar relative to our other functional currencies.

 Headcount-related costs: